British co-operative movement: Support organisations

 In addition to Co-operatives UK, the central membership organisation for British co-operatives, there are a variety of other support organisations and secondary co-operatives serving the sector.
 The Plunkett Foundation promotes co-operation in rural communities, including the agricultural and retail sectors.
 There are several other sectoral co-operative bodies, such as the Confederation of Co-operative Housing and Supporters Direct.

-The Co-operative College has, since 1919, served the co-operative sector in terms of developing members and managers, working internationally and developing new co-operative ideas.
-Various independent co-operative development agencies assist the formation of new co-operative enterprises.
 Co-operative & Community Finance provides financing for new ventures.

 The Co-operative Press publishes Co-op News, the main news organ of the movement.
 The UK Society for Co-operative Studies brings together academics and co-operators and publishes the Journal of Co-operative Studies.

 The Co-operative Party was formed to promote the co-operative sector in Parliament.
 Retail societies and other co-operatives are among the members of the party, which works with the Labour Party to elect those sympathetic to co-operative issues and to promote co-operation and mutuality.
 The think tank and consultancy Mutuo was originally developed by the party and now operates independently across the wider mutual sector in the United Kingdom.

 The Woodcraft Folk is an organisation widely considered to be the youth arm of the co-operative movement.
 Woodcraft Folk groups teach the principles of cooperation to children and is financially supported by the Co-operative Group and many other cooperative societies.

 The Wales Co-operative Centre is a co-operative development organisation based in Wales.
 They deliver business support for groups looking to set up co-operatives and social enterprises, and also deliver support around the themes of employee buyout and co-operative consortia working.
 They also provide support for organisations who are exploring setting up housing co-operatives.

 Students for Cooperation is a federation of 30 student co-operatives across the UK.
 The organisation works to support new and existing student co-ops, and to promote and raise awareness of the co-operative model amongst students.